Movies Opening Friday

 Pitch Perfect 3

 Far from perfect.
-Any chemistry previously shared by collegiate a cappella group the Bellas is nonexistent in this dreadful sequel.
-Anna Kendrick returns as Becca, and Hailee Steinfeld as Emily.
+Any chemistry previously shared by collegiate a cappella group The Bellas is nonexistent in this dreadful sequel.
+Anna Kendrick returns as Beca, and Hailee Steinfeld as Emily.
 Neither impress between songs, and Rebel Wilson’s attempts at comedy and profane one-liners are not funny.
+Viewers are forgiven consistent peeks at their their watches.

-PG-13: Crude and sexual content, language and action — Premiere 1inemas.
+PG-13: Crude and sexual content, language and action — Premiere Cinemas, Tinseltown 17, Movies 16 and Stars &Stripes Drive-In.

 Three Billboards Outside Ebbing, Missouri